-Update 30th Spetember 2014: As part of my preparations for my forthcoming launch of The Laughter Research Podcast™, I am building a new website, which will be ready in the coming weeks.
-It has a fresh new look and it is designed with podcasting and bloggin in mind, something which this website template doesn't offer.
-I'm interviewing a variety of guests, from a variety of fields, such as psychology, comedy, therapy and business, with the goal of building up a number of interviews to have in a buffer before I launch the podcast in the coming months.
+Update 9th October 2014: As part of my preparations for the forthcoming launch of The Laughter Research Podcast™ (Late October 2014), I am building a new website, which is pretty much ready to go.
+It has a fresh new look and it is designed with podcasting and blogging in mind, something which this website template doesn't offer.
+I'm interviewing a variety of guests, from a variety of fields, such as psychology, comedy, therapy and business, with the goal of building up a number of interviews to have in a buffer before I launch the podcast shortly.
 Keep an eye on my Twitter Feed and Facebook page for updates.
 (If you would like to be a guest - contact me via the contact page above.)

 This website started life as research tool, designed for dual purposes - to inform people of my research into the psychology of laughter and to seek people's support as participants in my research.

 I have since finished my data collection and I'm delighted with the wonderful support I got.
 A big thank you to everyone who took part.
 Woo Hoo!
-I'm no longer using the website and forum for data collection, but rather than just close them down, I've decided to keep them live - just for the fun of it.
+I'm no longer using the website for data collection, but rather than just close it down, I've decided to develop the site further.

-I had noticed that despite the original research forum being closed access (out of ethical necessity), that there were a lot of people coming to visit the website and the open access info section of the forum.
+I had noticed that despite the original research forum being members only access (out of ethical necessity), that there were a lot of people coming to visit the website and the open access info section of the forum.